 The library structure

-and look for all subfolders that contain a information file, which by default
+contain an information file, which by default is an info.yaml file.

 /home/fulano/Documents/papers/